Covid-19 coronavirus: Flight Centre backs down on cancellation fee after public pressure

 Coombes said they saw this as "an investment in the company's customers who are under considerable stress, caused by financial uncertainty as a result of the significant impact of Covid-19".

-The compay was also "well placed" financially to weather a prolonged downturn in demand resulting from unprecedented and unforeseen government restrictions on travel and trading, he said.
+The company was also "well placed" financially to weather a prolonged downturn in demand resulting from unprecedented and unforeseen government restrictions on travel and trading, he said.

 The previous cancellation policy was in line with requirements set by the NZ Commerce Commission, and the move has not been made for fear of legal action, Coombes said.